<img alt="" src="https://secure.gift2pair.com/210343.png" style="display:none;">

 Krill oil phospholipids of omega-3 and choline in inflammation

-Oil extracted from the krill species Euphausia superba, a small crustacean living in large swarms in the Southern ocean, is rich in the long-chain omega-3 fatty acids EPA and DHA.
+Oil extracted from the krill species Euphausia superba, a small crustacean living in large swarms in the Southern ocean, is naturally rich in the long-chain omega-3 fatty acids EPA and DHA.
 These fatty acids are mostly bound in phospholipids of which the main type is phosphatidylcholine, resulting in a significant content of the nutrient choline in krill oil.

 The long-chain omega-3 fatty acids EPA and DHA have an important role in both modulating and shortening inflammatory reactions in osteoarthritis and also the pain associated with them (2,3,4).